cwhd/measurementor/README.md

 This is still a bit of a work in progress but feel free to let me know if there's anything that could be better. thanks!

+When jobs run by default they'll get the last month of activity.
+Use the interface to get a full history of a project.

 # Other Stuff

 logs get output to /tmp/log/measurementor.log.